top of page

 * Update: New blog posts on two more recent visits to Paris can be found here and here which cover some lesser-visited spots in the city *

 Paris is one of the greatest cities in the world.
 Fact.
-I love everything about it: the art, the food, the wine, the language, the people, the beautiful buildings...
+Everything about it is wonderful: the art, the food, the wine, the language, the people, the beautiful buildings...
 The list is endless.
 It's easy to spend hours aimlessly wandering along the banks of the Seine, stopping only for a coffee or a glass of red.

 Explore the city on foot